- Cardiothoracic Surgery

 Dr. Baradarian believes that being a health care professional is a calling and his goal is to provide patients with personal and compassionate care.
 In his spare time he enjoys spending time with his wife and three children.

-- American Board of Thoracic Surgery, Thoracic and Cardiac Surgery, 2002
+- American Board of Thoracic Surgery, Cardiothoracic Surgery, 2002

 - State University of New York, MD, 1992